Genez-io/genezio-documentation/docs/features/databases.md

   This is useful when you want to inspect/modify the database using a database client such as psql, DBeaver or TablePlus.
   :::

-- **Through a Genezio project**: You can create a project and link the database to it.
+- **Through a DeployApps project**: You can create a project and link the database to it.
 Click on the project you want to add the database to and click on the `Database` button on the sidebar.
 Here you can link a previously created database to the project or create a new database.
 This way you can use the database in your project without having to worry about the credentials.
 The connection URL can be accessed by your application through an environment variable that has the following format: `${DATABASE_NAME}_DATABASE_URL`.